nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ClearSequenceDiagram.puml" alt="ClearSequenceDiagram" />

 `AddressBookParser` creates `ClearCommand`.
-Upon execution, `ClearCommand` calls on `model::setAddressBook` with a new address book that has zero internship applications.
+Upon execution, `ClearCommand` calls on `m::setAddressBook` with a new address book that has zero internship applications.
 Finally, `ClearCommand` generates a `CommandResult` with a confirmation message.
 > **_NOTE:_** The sequence diagram shows a simplified execution of the ClearCommand.

 <br></br>